 Related to energy, if the US switched to electric vehicles entirely, it would no longer need to import any oil.
 Besides that, the meaning of location, distance, ownership, and consumption will vastly change given the fact that we’re entering an economy where anything will be delivered to us, anywhere, in 30 minutes or less.

-The favourite topic within mobility is of course self-driving cars, and surprisingly (at least to me), the German car giants seem to have a leg up.
-Of course you have fan favourite Tesla, but Daimler, Audi, and BMW are doing great research work and are leading the pack.
-Keep an eye on Audi to make big splashes soon with is autonomous technology, or Daimler’s car sharing service Car2Go (potentially) fittingly rebranding itself to Car2Come (no pun intended) once we start hailing rides instead of walking to an available car near by.
+The favorite topic within mobility is of course self-driving cars, and surprisingly (at least to me), the German car giants seem to have a leg up.
+Of course, you have fan-favorite Tesla, but Daimler, Audi, and BMW are doing great research work and are leading the pack.
+Keep an eye on Audi to make big splashes soon with is autonomous technology, or Daimler’s car-sharing service Car2Go (potentially) fittingly rebranding itself to Car2Come (no pun intended) once we start hailing rides instead of walking to an available car nearby.
 Also, and not only due to its partnership with Uber, watch out for the cars from the North and Volvo closing in on the leading pack.

 Despite being hijacked by marketers and advertisers, AI is currently the absolute Silicon Valley darling.
 Companies like Google (DeepMind), Apple (Turi), or Intel (Nervana) are acquiring a variety of AI startups, IBM has a 100M AI-focused venture fund, and Amazon has around 1000 people working on its Echo.
 More and more startups are entering the space to push the boundaries of what we thought possible in speech recognition or in the ability to get machines to autonomously talk to each other.
 However, AI is not all good — or bad for that matter.
 Recently, a great piece in the New Yorker reminded me of Ray Kurzweil’s classic blog entry of the promise and peril of technology and AI in particular, a good reminder for both skeptics and optimists of tech.

-If you tie the four exponential technologies and areas together, you quickly start to reimagine one of the biggest compoments of our lives: cities.
+If you tie the four exponential technologies and areas together, you quickly start to reimagine one of the biggest components of our lives: cities.

 Already today, we are faced with a multitude of challenges such as homelessness, gentrification, inequality, discrimination, or traffic congestion.
 50% of people are already living in cities, and soon there will be an additional 2B joining them — not a trend that’s going to help the existing issues.